Line and Fill options are common for a number of tools.

 The final option in this group is the Line Colour preview box where you can view or change the colour of the outline.
 Clicking it opens a standard Color Select dialog where you can select a preset colour or create your own.

 This shows the Line Style for a Wall as Solid.
-The Line Thickness drop list allows you to select a thickness from 1 to 20.
+The Line Thickness drop list allows you to select from 1 (thin) to 20 (thick).

 The Show Lines on Plan is used to turn on/off the Outline.
 The Line Style is only displayed (or active) if turned ON.